gsprenger/polar-iaste/README.md

-polar-iaste
+Polar-IASTE
 ===========

-Polar Area charts library developped for IASTE research group.
+Polar Area chart library developped for the IASTE research group.

+This library is a subset of the [Chart.js](http://chartjs.org) library enhanced with mouse interactions, different scales and angles.